rchain/architecture-docs/contracts/contract-design.rst

 In terms of implementation, a named channel is nothing more than a variable name that is shared between a read-only and write-only process, and the rho-calculus model *only* allows computation when those processes meet at a channel.
 But channels (and processes) can be passed between processes as well, so they become an exceptionally useful tool to dynamically manage the internal structure of processes at runtime.

 Processes interact by sending and receiving messages over channels, where **a message may be any supported data type, ranging from a literal, to a data structure, to the code of a process.**

+.. [#] The coming sections will describe smart contracts as processes with persistent state, consistent with an interpretation of values as linear resources.

 Formal Syntax and Semantics
 ---------------------------------------------------